lstodd/airbnb-london-eda/README.md

 ### Dataset

-The datasets we analyse are stored in the data folder, originally sourced from [Inside Airbnb](http://insideairbnb.com/get-the-data.html).
+The datasets we analyse are too big to store in github.
+The files were originally downloaded using the following link, selecting data from London in August 2019 and 2020: [Inside Airbnb](http://insideairbnb.com/get-the-data.html).

 We compare 2020 and 2019 data, to see the difference before and after coronavirus.